 The U.S. Will Registry was founded in 1997 to fill an important gap to provide families and other Will beneficiaries with a means to find lost Wills and estate planning documents of those who have passed away.

 When attorneys were questioned regarding how often they were asked for help in locating a loved one's will, they stated, "all the time".
 Many State Bar Associations claim they receive calls daily from desperate family's looking for help in locating a will.
-Prior to The U.S. Will Registry, the public and attorneys were helpless to find a missing will, or have a means to register a Will.
-The public use The U.S. Will Registry to register Wills, as well as search a missing Will prior to distributing an estate every day.
+Prior to The U.S. Will Registry, the public and attorneys were helpless to find a missing will, or have the means to register a Will.
+The public uses The U.S. Will Registry to register Wills, as well as search a missing Will prior to distributing an estate every day.

 The U.S. Will Registry is also proven to protect the Testator's beneficiaries by ensuring, through Will Registration, their Will can be found and their last wishes adhered to.
 The U.S. Will Registry does not disclose the existence of a Will or need to see a copy of it to register it.
 The existence of a Will is released to an attorney after a death has been confirmed by way of a death certificate.